archimedesai/emergency-slides-portfolio/README.md

 ## 💰 Payment

-We accept payment via Zelle, PayPal, or Venmo, upon agreement of terms.
+We accept payment via PayPal, Venmo, or other secure methods upon agreement of terms.

 ---